"Education in the faith by the parents should begin in the child’s earliest years."

 Absolutely.
 Some of the largest parishes in the U.S. offer CGS.

 Is the Catechesis of the Good Shepherd “liberal” or “conservative”?

 No. The Catechesis of the Good Shepherd is an approach to religious education and spiritual formation based on Montessori principles.
 Some CGS ministries, including CGS - Greater Sacramento, place a high priority on fidelity to the Magisterium.
 At the same time, even many protestant congregations have adopted the CGS approach and modified the materials to reflect their creeds.

 What does it take to adopt the Catechesis of the Good Shepherd in a parish or school?

 Like most things that are worthwhile, adopting CGS requires a significant commitment.
 Most importantly, it requires a substantial time investment on the part of catechists and participating families, as well as a designated (though not necessarily dedicated) space.
 Catechist certification for CGS Level 1 (for 3-6 year olds) requires 100 hours of initial training, plus on-going planning and formation.
 (Catechists must be certified in Level 1 before training in Level 2, and certified in Level 2 before training in Level 3.)
 Crafting the many materials for the Atrium requires much time from many people with diverse skills.
 Although there are costs for materials and training, these costs are dramatically reduced in areas like Sacramento where local trainers are available.
 For more information on what it takes to adopt CGS in a parish setting, click here.

 Does CGS catechist training meet the requirements for Basic Catechist Certification?

 Not by itself.
-CGS focuses deeply on religious education and faith formation for the youngest children, rather than broadly covering all the topics relevant to all ages.
-Thus, catechists seeking Basic Certification must supplement CGS training with certain other courses.
+CGS focuses deeply on Christian formation and religious education for the youngest children, rather than broadly covering all the topics relevant to all ages.
+Thus, catechists seeking Basic Certification from the diocese must supplement CGS training with certain other courses.